 In this paper, I argue that ordinary uses of the word 'belief' vary significantly both in the strength of the attitude they express and in the epistemic norms that govern them.
-'Belief' can pick out both weak and strong attitudes governed by weak, strong, or even no evidentiary norms.
-Many of these ordinary uses come apart from popular philosophical theories of belief, raising tough questions about how to proceed when theorizing.
+'Belief' can pick out multiple attitudes governed by weak, strong, or even no evidentiary norms.
+These ordinary uses often come apart from popular philosophical theories of belief, raising tough questions about how we ought to proceed when theorizing.

 In this study, we use interview data to investigate how genome editors and policymakers view the ethical issues raised by animal genome editing.
-Overall, respondents saw animal enhancement as unburdened by the ethical complexities arising from human genomic enhancement.
+Overall, respondents saw animal enhancement as morally less complicated than human genomic enhancement.
 This may be related to the widespread perception among participants that animals have lesser moral status than humans.

 November 2025: PPE Society 9th Annual Meeting, New Orleans, LA